- nat sharp

 The effectiveness of infographics in marketing

 As content marketing continues to be a staple ingredient in any business marketing recipe, an infographic is an ideal way to engage your target audience.
 They are a great addition to a report or blog to bring to life the points you’re making and visualise information in a creative way to make your brand stand out.
-Did you know that infographics are liked and shared 3x more on social media than any other type of content and 30x more likely to be read than text articles according to SMA Marketing.

-What they are?
+What they infographics?

-How they can be used?
+How can infographics be used?

 What are the benefits?

-Increases chances of engagement with your target audience considering 65% of people are visual learners – so play to peoples strengths and display information in a format that is more digestible
+Greater engagement with your target audience considering 65% of people are visual learners – so play to peoples strengths and display information in a format that is more digestible

 5 steps to creating an infographic